microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

    * Type in Server and Database from Task #1 above.
 Leave Import checked.
 Click the **Ok** button.
    * Click Database on the left menu.
 Type in User name and Password from Task #1 above.
    * Choose all the tables you are interested in analyzing/visualizing and click Transform data.
-   * You are ready to transform and analyze the data.
+   * Transform, analyze and visualize the data.
+Here are couple links to get you started: [PowerBI](https://docs.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview) and [PowerQuery](https://docs.microsoft.com/en-us/power-query/power-query-what-is-power-query).
-   * You can use this [PowerBI](./PowerBI%20-%20SQL%20Connector.pbix) to start.
+   * Here is an example using FHIR data exported to SQL DB: [PowerBI SQL Connector](./PowerBI%20-%20SQL%20Connector.pbix).

 ## Task #3: Clean Up Resources
 * **Pause/Disable/Stop** Azure resources created above if you are NOT going to use it immediately